 The route takes in some jaw-dropping scenery ranging from heather covered moorland to pristine lakes.
 The trail is nicely punctuated by huts set up along the way at which you can stay the night (booking in advance is necessary) and there are a few campsites where you can pitch up your tent.

-Whilst trekking is a safe and accessible activity which anybody can enjoy, make sure to check ahead for weather conditions and pack the appropriate comfort and safety gear.
+Whilst trekking is a safe and accessible activity which anybody can enjoy, make sure to check ahead for weather conditions and pack appropriately for your New Zealand adventure.

-With over 15,000 KM of surrounding coastline, New Zealand is without any doubt a first class surfing destination and Kiwis, like their Aussi cousins, are mad about the sport.
+With over 15,000 KM of surrounding coastline, New Zealand is without any doubt a first-class surfing destination and Kiwis, like their Aussie cousins, are mad about the sport.